Sidhant-gupta07/JavaScript-Calculator/README.md

 A responsive and user-friendly design.

 Demo
-You can try out a live demo of the calculator project here.
+You can try out a live demo of the calculator project here: (https://codepen.io/Sidhant-Gupta/pen/ZEVPPWY).

 Calculator Demo